Elevation: 8,310 ft

 And yet another route.
 (2) Brave Like a Girl:

 I put in a new climb on Jughandle yesterday together with Adam after starting the first pitch in July.
-“Brave like a Girl” is climbing the face left of the Wall of the Oceanman (See 2003 climbs) to a ledge under the great yellow overhanging wall.
-Pitch 2 climbs the yellow overhang at 120 feet and 40 feet overhanging to the 3 belay of the Oceanman.
-Pitch 3 is identical with the Oceanmans 4th pitch.
+“Brave like a Girl” is climbing the face left of the Wall of the Oceanman (see 2003 climbs) to a ledge under the great yellow overhanging wall.
+The second pitch climbs the yellow overhang at 120 feet and 40 feet overhanging to the 3 belay of the Oceanman.
+The third is identical with the Oceanmans’ fourth pitch.
 The last pitch is bypassing the original gully pitch on the right using the arete.